meantaraa/sorting-algorithm-visualizer/README.md

 - Interactive controls to manipulate array size and speed

 # Installation
-- Clone the repository: https://git clone https://github.com/meantaraa/sorting-algorithm-visualizer.git
+- Clone the repository: git clone https://github.com/meantaraa/sorting-algorithm-visualizer.git
 - Open the index.html file in your web browser to view the site.